Chris Bumstead's Push Pull Legs Routine (Ironclad Strategy)

 Chris Bumstead’s Push workout A: Shoulders, Chest, Tris (Pec Heavy)

-A person doing bench presses in the gym
+A person doing bench Deadlifts

 • Barbell bench Press (flat or incline) - 5 to 8 repetitions of 2 heavy sets and 10-12 repetitions of 1 back off set

-• Dumbbell shoulder presses - 3 sets of 10-12 repetitions
+• Dumbbell Shoulder Presses - 3 sets of 10-12 repetitions

 • Chest Flies - 3 sets of 10 to 12 repetitions